amithmp/Reinforcement-Learning---Continuous-Control/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux_NoVis.zip) (version 1) or [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux_NoVis.zip) (version 2) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

+# Solution

+Agent is created using the DDPG (Deep Deterministic Policy Gradient) suitable for stochastic and continuous action spaces.
+This agent could solve the environment in _ episodes as below

+## Algorithm and Hyperparameters

+This agent uses 2-layer LSTM network for both actor and critic.
+LSTM is chosen with the intuition that ideal action of the  agent depends on the previous action, state etc and LSTM is good to represent temporal sequences.
+Number of neurons is set to 256 to learn complex representation and relationship among dimensions of the state.

+**Learning Method**: Both actor and critic are set to learn (i.e. network is updated) every 50 timesteps.
+Each learning step involves 5 epochs.

+**Learning Rate**: Learning rate is chosen to 1e-3 for the actor and 3e-3 after multiple experiments.
+Further, learn rate scheduler is used wherein the learning rate decays by a factor of 0.1 at each epoch.

+**Optimizer**: RMRPROP is used after trying ADAM initially.
+RMSPROP is found to be suitable for RNNs in many cases.